ssflynn77/eth-net-intelligence-api/README.md

 		"RPC_HOST"        : "localhost", // eth JSON-RPC host
 		"RPC_PORT"        : "8545", // eth JSON-RPC port
 		"LISTENING_PORT"  : "30303", // eth listening port (only used for display)
-		"INSTANCE_NAME"   : "", // whatever you wish to name your node
-		"CONTACT_DETAILS" : "", // add your contact details here if you wish (email/skype)
-		"VERBOSITY"       : 2, // Set the verbosity (0 = silent, 1 = error, warn, 2 = error, warn, info, success, 3 = all logs)
+		"INSTANCE_NAME"   : "", // whatever you wish to name your node to display in OMS and other Dashboards "CONTACT_DETAILS" : "", // add your contact details here if you wish (email/skype) "VERBOSITY"       : 2, // Set the verbosity (0 = silent, 1 = error, warn, 2 = error, warn, info, success, 3 = all logs)
 		"OMS_WORKSPACE_ID": "", // Can be found in the OMS Portal under Settings / Connected Services